Green Journey Adventure

 From Research to Framework: Applying Gamification Principles

-I applied Yu-kai Chou's Octalysis Framework mapped against the 4 Phases of a Player's Journey to analyze which motivational drivers would best support learning about environmental topics.
+I applied Yu-kai Chou's Octalysis Framework, mapped against the 4 Phases of a Player's Journey to identify which motivational drivers would sustain engagement across the full play arc.

 My Octalysis Framework